meerachotai/benchmark_imprinting/README.md

 #### For Picard and Gehring's suite
 Some conventions that need to be followed for the program to run correctly:
+* SNPs file must be in the required format.
 * Annotations file must have transcript_id and gene_id under attributes column (for STAR and HTSeqcount, respectively).
 * Annotation files should not contain the ##gff-version 3 header for STAR
+* Names for chromosomes in genome FASTA files/read files/annotation files should not contain a '.'

 An example is given below:
 ```